MCreator/MCreator/README.md

 MCreator uses Gradle build system to manage the building and exporting.
 Use `runMCreator` task to run test MCreator.

 It is recommended to use Intellij IDEA for development and testing.
 When used with IDEA, _use provided run configurations to test and export MCreator_.
 For the compilation to work properly, add new SDK called `mcreator_sdk` and point it to `<MCreator workspace root>\jdk\jdk8_win_64` (in case of 64-bit Windows environment).

+Learn more about the development process and tips on [MCreator developers wiki](https://github.com/MCreator/MCreator/wiki).

 ## License and trademark